Boeing Field King County International Airport

 Forecast Outlook

-The TAF forecast covers the next 24 hours.
-The forecast shows a transition between VFR and IFR conditions.
-Pilots should monitor the forecast closely and have an alternate airport plan.
-Expected weather includes: Light Rain, Mist.
+The TAF forecast covers the next 23 hours.
+Conditions are expected to remain VFR throughout the forecast period.
+Expected weather includes: Light Showers Rain, Light Rain, Mist.

 Pilot Recommendations